 - Offer feedback to course participants based on pre-established criteria

-- Generally pitch in with Crew duties where needed (coffee break set-up, photography, errands, answering questions, morning greeters, etc.)
+- Generally pitch in with crew duties where needed (coffee break set-up, photography, errands, answering questions, morning greeters, etc.)

-If at some point a booth opens up, Colab Crew Members are welcome and encouraged to jump into a booth for some practice and feedback if so desired, though certainly not required.
-There is no course fee for Crew Members and the end-of-week celebration lunch is on us!
+If at some point a booth opens up, co>lab crew members are welcome and encouraged to jump into a booth for some practice and feedback if so desired, though certainly not required.
+There is no course fee for crew members and the end-of-week celebration lunch is on us!
+You’re in?
+Register for co>lab crew here.